exactly-once/Home/content/docs/problems.md

 Let's look into some of those scenarios more concretely.

- * Lost message I - when input message gets acknowledged and none of the other operations succeed,
+ * Input message loss - when input message gets acknowledged and none of the other operations succeed as if input message got lost,
- * Lost message II - when none of the outgoing messages get sent,
+ * Output message loss - when some of the outgoing messages don't get sent,
  * Ghost messages - when some outgoing messages get sent but business data modifications fail,
  * Duplicates - when all operations succeed except input message acknowledgement which causes redelivery.

 We already know what are potential consequences of message duplicates.
 Message loss scenarios can cause missing data as well as business processes getting stuck.
 Finally, ghost messages cause sate inconsistencies as a receiver of such messages acts on a piece of data that doesn't exist anywhere else.
-Imagine situation when order is processed however due to a failure a ghost `ShipOrder` command is sent containing an `OrderId` than never got to the business data storage.
+Imagine situation when an order is processed however (due to a failure) a ghost message is sent containing an if than never got to the business data storage.

+TODO: realization.
+No-transactions force us to deal with duplicates => solving no-transactions solves at-least-once delivery anomalies